 Washing A Down Jacket

 Down jackets differ from others on the market simply because, well, they contain duck or geese feathers, generically known as ‘down’.
 Given that many ducks and geese must endure freezing temperatures, sometimes at insane altitudes, just to survive (and they have no jackets).
 This stuff is nature’s custom-made super-insulator.
 But of course, a natural product like down isn’t going to react in the same way as synthetic materials.
 So how to wash a down jacket?
 Read our guide for a step-by-step description.
 Generally, down jackets are washed with their own wash as they also have breathable membranes, insulation and slight water repellency.
-Nikwax also has a Down Wash in their line of tech washes to help keep your gear working well.
+Toko also has an Eco Down Wash in their line of tech washes to help keep your gear working well.

 How To Wash A Fleece Jacket